nightingale0131/lrpp/README.md

-# Learned Reactive Policy (LRPP)
+# Learned Reactive Planning Problem (LRPP)
-LRPP implementation on a simple grid
+Implementation of a solution to the LRPP on a simple grid.

 A demo can be ran by executing the following in the LRPP folder: